Kasunibhagya18/Interactive_Web_App/README.md

 TypeMeter is an interactive web application designed to help users improve their typing speed and accuracy.
 It provides both practice and test modes with real-time feedback and performance evaluation.

 ---
+The application includes:

+* Typing practice and test modules
+* User registration and login system
+* Contact form with database storage
+* Backend integration using PHP and MySQL

+---

+## ⚙️ Technologies Used

+* HTML, CSS, Bootstrap
+* JavaScript
+* PHP
+* MySQL (via XAMPP/WAMP)

+---

 ## 🚀 Features